Women’s hockey world still playing catch-up to Canada, US

 The 11 goals scored were the most by the Canadian women against Finland in Olympic or world championship play.
 The 10-goal margin of defeat represented the Finns’ second worst behind an 11-0 loss to the U.S. at the 2012 world championships.

-And to think, many outside of North America were pointing to the 2019 world championships as a potential turning point.
+And to think, many outside of North America viewed the 2019 world championships as a potential turning point.
 That’s when the tournament host Finns stunned Canada with a 4-2 win in the semifinals and got within a disallowed overtime goal of beating the United States in an eventual 2-1 shootout loss.

 The difference, Puputti said, is Finland doesn’t have a talent pool deep enough to draw upon to replace the players who have since retired.
 Another key factor is the U.S. and Canada having the resources to centralize their teams in one place during the four-month lead-up to the Olympics.